Avidato-LLC/Avidato/PROGRESS.md

 ✨ **Milestone Complete: Foundational UI & Theming System**

 The project's visual foundation is now **complete and stable**.
-This involved porting the existing public UI and building a robust, production-ready theming system from the ground up, ensuring full compatibility with Tailwind CSS v4 and resolving all previous visibility and hydration issues.
+This involved porting the existing public UI and building a robust, production-ready theming system from the ground up, ensuring full compatibility with Tailwind CSS v3.4.0 and resolving all previous visibility and hydration issues.

 *   **Public UI Ported:** The landing page, a fully responsive public navbar, and a public footer are implemented with a modular component structure.
 *   **Theming System Established:** A comprehensive theming system has been built, featuring:
-    *   A brand-aligned, high-contrast color palette.
+    *   A brand-aligned, high-contrast color palette with custom brand colors.
     *   A semantic color system (`background`, `foreground`, `primary`, `border`, etc.).
     *   Automatic light/dark mode switching that respects user system preferences.
 *   **Custom Font Integrated:** The Inter font is configured as the primary typeface for the entire application.
 *   **Configuration Stabilized:** All build tool configurations (`tailwind.config.ts`, `postcss.config.mjs`) are now correct and stable.

+✨ **Milestone Complete: Authentication System & Database Integration**

+A complete, production-ready authentication system has been implemented with full database integration and smart user flow management.

+*   **Database Setup:** PostgreSQL database configured with Prisma ORM and complete user schema.
+*   **NextAuth Integration:** Full NextAuth.js implementation with database sessions and user management.
+*   **Smart Authentication Flow:**
+    *   Automatic redirects: logged-in users visiting login/signup pages are redirected to dashboard
+    *   Dynamic navbar: authentication-aware navigation that shows dashboard link for logged-in users
+    *   Protected routes with middleware-based session checking
+*   **User Interface:** Complete login and signup pages with brand-consistent styling and form validation.
+*   **Dashboard Foundation:** Interactive dashboard with real-time date/time display and enhanced visual design.

+✨ **Milestone Complete: Brand Identity & Visual Enhancement**

+A comprehensive brand identity system has been implemented across the entire application with enhanced visual hierarchy and user experience.

+*   **Brand Color System:** Custom Tailwind configuration with semantic brand colors:
+    *   Primary (#3d74b5), Secondary (#5ebbc8), Dark (#252e48), Accent (#467bab)
+*   **Consistent Application:** Brand colors applied systematically across all components and pages.
+*   **Enhanced Dashboard Icons:** Prominent gradient-styled stat card icons with improved visual hierarchy.
+*   **Professional Design:** Modern, cohesive visual design that maintains consistency in both light and dark modes.

 ---